 - Check whether the logistics data match the service delivery statistics regarding the delivery of antiretroviral therapy. - Discuss the difference between these statistics.
 In the absence of unique identifiers for people receiving antiretroviral therapy, the reasons for discrepancies between the two statistics could include unrecorded deaths, people being lost to follow-up and migration between countries or between facilities.

-Summary of the changes for the 2017 reporting
+Summary of the changes to the indicator set for 2018 reporting

-The 2017 reporting requires submitting data on indicators and the National Commitments and Policy Instrument.
+The 2018 reporting requires submitting data on indicators and the Interim NCPI.
 The narrative report is optional.